 In all cases, potential volunteers will need to have (and be able & willing to use) their own relatively modern personal computer with e-mail, web-browser software and a reasonably fast broadband connection.
 Beyond this, full training and ongoing support will be provided unless otherwise stated.
 Generally speaking, the desired time commitment is an average of four to twenty hours per month and most of the activities can be scheduled to fit-in with your other commitments / interests.

-- transfer information from completed (paper) Assessment Reports into the online database; and
+- transfer information from completed (paper) Assessment Reports into the online database;

 Full training and ongoing support will be provided and most people with reasonable keyboard skills and a general familiarity with surfing the internet will be able to master both tasks in well-under an hour.
 A typical Assessment Report or file upload takes just two or three minutes to complete, making this task ideal for anyone with an odd half-hour or two to spare on a regular basis.

-This involves working from your own home and using your own computer and video / DVD equipment to slowly and methodically review a number of commercially available and project-specific videos (in DVD or computer video-file formats) to
+This activity involves working from your own home and using your own computer and video / DVD equipment to slowly and methodically review a number of commercially available and project-specific videos (in DVD or computer video-file formats) to